 Getting help to use your EBT card

 If the reason you have not used your EBT card is because you lost your EBT card or forgot your PIN, you can get a new card or PIN.
-See How do I apply if I live in a group home, substance abuse center, or teen program?5.
+See What if I do not have an EBT card or my card is lost or stolen?
 A high EBT balance or idle EBT account is not a sign of fraud!

 - If you have problems with accessing your SNAP benefits—for example, if the store’s machine tells you the wrong amount of benefits available—call EBT Customer Service at 1-800-997-2555.
 Contact an advocate if your problems are not fixed.